ajotanc/PixelMagicTool/README.md

 # Pixel Magic Tool
 It is a tool that converts any image into code in JSON WLED format, currently being tested on a 2D Matrix panel, soon I will post news for the serpentine version.

+### Features
+- Converts any type of image
+- Option on tape address format
+- Result output option
+- Choice of brightness intensity
+- Convert transparent pixels to chosen color
+- Convert animated GIFs
+- Resize image
+- Select image direct from **[WLED-IP]/edit** or **upload**
+- Can save, simulate, copy or download generated code

 ### Improvements and fixes
 #### (12/06/2023)
 - The API domain was **ajota.vercel.app** now it's **pixelmagictool.vercel.app**